Using Lifecycle Optimizer

 Delete a Step

-To delete a step, click its shape on the canvas, then click “Remove Step” in the step’s settings panel.
+To delete a step, hover over its shape on the builder canvas, then click the X in the top-right corner.

 When you open Lifecycle Optimizer, you’ll see your list of flows, with information about each.